Noalune12/Inception/README.md

 	php83-redis -> communicate with redis (cache object wordpress)
 - adduser -S (system user) -D (no password - cannot connect) -G (group) www-data www
 - php-fpm83 -F -> en foreground
+- www.conf -> how process php will be handled
+	- at the beginning 2 processes ready
+	- if not a lot of trafic -> between 1 and 3
+	- if many requests -> up to 5 processes
+	- if too many -> requests wait until a process is free
+	- a request exemple : if a user access a page that needs a php file to be displayed (charge heart wordpress, theme, bdd, built html, send the page to the server)

 ### REDIS
 - Commands :